 I will eventually smash all of this but its important to understand the basics.
-In the last 300 years or so scientists, artists and colorists have come up with dozens of color systems to define which colors come first (primaries), which come second (secondaries) and which are in between (intermediaries).
+In the last 300 years or so scientists and artists have come up with dozens of color systems that specify which colors come first (primaries), which come second (secondaries) and which are in between (intermediaries).

 There are two primary systems that you should be familiar with: RGB for light and CMY for pigment.
 The science behind these systems is intimidating to me.
-The important thing is knowing that these two systems are reciprocal or opposite of each other.
+The easiest way to think about it is that these two systems are considered reciprocal, or opposite, to each other.

 Notice that the secondaries are lighter than the primaries.
 That’s because when RBG primaries are combined they add light to the color- hence the additive system.